 Grading Standards and the SOLO Taxonomy

-An important reality of higher education is that I need to provide a single letter to the university that encapsulates the effort, successes, failures, struggles, discoveries and messiness of your work during this course.
-If I am going to be fair about it, I need to consider where you are starting relative to where you end up, I need to understand your individual context, and I need to be able to determine that letter by researching your work.
+An important reality of higher education is that I need to provide a single number between 0 and 100 to the university that encapsulates the effort, successes, failures, struggles, discoveries and messiness of your work during this course.
+If I am going to be fair about it, I need to consider where you are starting relative to where you end up, I need to understand your individual context, and I need to be able to determine that number by researching your work.

 Assessment is research.
 You need to show me evidence that you have met the outcomes of the course in alignment with the parameters of the assignment, and you need to do so in a way that shows you can think clearly, write persuasively, and extend your learning beyond the boundaries of the course.